Rahixcode/CS50W-Wiki/entries/CSS.md

 # CSS

-- CSS is used to style and design web pages.
+- CSS makes websites visually attractive and easy to use.
-- It controls colors, fonts, layouts, and responsive appearance.
+- It lets you adjust spacing, animations, and page layouts.